foundator/schema/README.md

         Members : Person*
     }

-The alignment of a widget may be one of three values:
+The alignment of a widget may be one of three values, like an enum:

     union Alignment {
         Top